 Us and this, God bless.

 Their most common form of grace, however, is everyone holding hands around the table in silence.
 It’s easy to add the invitation to each person to name something for which they are thankful.
 Cultivating a practice of gratitude, a habit of noticing and naming what we are thankful for is of profound benefit to our physical, spiritual and emotional health.
 You could keep a thankfulness journal that each family member contributes to throughout the year, or throughout this long weekend ask each person to write their thanksgivings on leaves of colored paper to fill a jar or a window.
-Peter noticed and remarked on a significant decrease in complaints when our household became more intentionally grateful.
+My son Peter noticed and remarked on a significant decrease in complaints when our household became more intentionally grateful.